jkomoros/card-web/README.md

 When you do this, you'll want to do *most* of the set-up steps described for a new project, but not run the set-up maintence task.

+Note that the uid's for users will be different for the same Google accounts in dev and prod.
+The best pattern is to add an additional `{admin:true}` in the prod `permissions` table for the primary account's uid in the dev project, too.
+That way when you restore a backup from prod, you have admin rights configured for both parties.

 When you do this, you can run `gulp reset-dev` to copy over the last backup from prod into dev.